addomam/hotwire/readme.md

 ## Description

-This repository provies a flake module (for use with [flake.parts](https://flake.parts)).
-When the corresponding option is enabled (`hotwire.enable = true`), this module will attempt to locate Nix files in your repository relevant to any flake outputs.
+This repository provides a flake module (for use with [flake.parts](https://flake.parts)).
+When enabled (`hotwire.enable = true`), this module will attempt to locate Nix files in your repository relevant to any flake outputs.
 Depending on the relevant output, the Nix files will be passed to the appropriate function before being added as flake output (e.g. `callPackage` for packages, `nixpkgs.lib.nixosSystem` for NixOS configurations, etc).

 ## Example `flake.nix`